JConquers/VR_Project_1/README.md

 - **Data Augmentation:** Experimented but found that training without augmentation gave better results.

 ### Training Process
-- **Initial Weights Saved & Loaded:** Ensuring consistent training across different runs.
+- **Initial Weights Saved & Loaded:** Ensuring consistent training across different runs.This was an important step because without having fixed initial weights and a seed ,the accuracy differed for the same hyperparameters.
 - **Validation Set Used:** To monitor generalization.
 - **Training Accuracy & Loss Plotted.**